Eman Kellam

-Emmanuel Kellam Olaniyan (born 27 November 1997) is a Nigerian-British comedian, media personality and television host better known as Eman Kellam.
-He is best known for his presenting work and his own YouTube web show British Slang With Eman Kellam.
+Eman Kellam (born 27 November 1997) is a Nigerian-British media personality.
+He presents the webshows "British Slang With Eman Kellam" & "Eman Kellam & Friends".

 Personal life

 Olaniyan was born and raised in South London, to parents of Nigerian origin.
 He attended Forest Hill School, and then The BRIT School for Performing Arts and Technology where he studied Broadcasting and Digital Communications.